-2. The danger of micro plastics, PFAS and chemicals, unleashed into the air and waterways.
+- 1. The danger of micro plastics, PFAS and chemicals, unleashed into the air and waterways.
 We are all well aware of the prevalence of micro plastics in our environment.
-Moss Vale is a very windy area with the westerly winds able to carry microplastics and nano plastics.

-3. The very real danger of an industrial factory fire.
+Moss Vale is a very windy area with the westerly winds able to carry microplastics and nano plastics. - 2.
+The danger of an industrial factory fire.
 There is a small unmanned fire station in Moss Vale.
 This clearly is not sufficient to cope with a factory fire emitting toxic fumes, plastic waste and toxic water.
-There have been 19 recorded fires associated with plastic facilities since 2019.

-4. The amount of trucks proposed per day which apparently have a designated route, can easily be overridden by the drivers.
+There have been 19 recorded fires associated with plastic facilities since 2019. - 3.
+The amount of trucks proposed per day which apparently have a designated route, can easily be overridden by the drivers.
 There won't be any actual monitoring.
-Also, the increase in noise, dust, vibration, accidents and increased damage to roads.

-5. There is no infinite supply of water.
+Also, the increase in noise, dust, vibration, accidents and increased damage to roads. - 4.
+There is no infinite supply of water.
 We will go into drought again.
 Plasrefines water needs are high.
-The Wingecarribee River which feeds Warragamba Dam is an important catchment area for Sydney water.

-6. Toxic fumes from the chimney stacks will happen and they will be carried across the Shire and beyond.
+The Wingecarribee River which feeds Warragamba Dam is an important catchment area for Sydney water. - 5.
+Toxic fumes from the chimney stacks will happen and they will be carried across the Shire and beyond.
 You cannot expect people to retreat inside when that occurs to escape the fumes and smell.
 There is multiple health risks associated with these toxic fumes.
-How well will they be monitored?

-7. There will be a major disturbance for the Platypus in the Wingecarribee along with other vulnerable species.

-8. Our Government has a duty of care to its citizens.
+How well will they be monitored? - 6.
+Our Government has a duty of care to its citizens.
 It is a basic human right to have access to a clean, healthy and sustainable environment.
-That is clean air, safe water, non- toxic environments to live in and a healthy ecosystem, according to a recently passed bill.
+That is clean air, safe water, non-toxic environments to live in and a healthy ecosystem, according to a recently passed bill.

-The World Health Organization has several research papers on microplastics and nanoplastics.
+The World Health Organization has several research papers on microplastics and nano plastics.
 Dietary and inhalation exposure to nano- and microplastic particles and potential implications for human health plus other related topics.